wtdunlap/FAQ-accordion/README.md

 ### Issues

 I was unable to implement keyboard navigation for this project.
 I couldn't think of a good keyboard layout to use for input, and I couldn't think of the right way to use the keyboard to navigate and expand different sections.
 This is something I can revisit in the future.
+The largest display I have is 1920x1080 so I was unable to test for larger resolutions.
+As such, things are at my best approximation for where they should be.

-### Screenshot
+### Screenshots

 ![Desktop view](./assets/images/Screenshot%20(900).png)
 ![Mobile view](./assets/images/Screenshot%20(901).png)